giovapagano/giovapagano.github.io/_teaching/2023-multivariate-analysis.md

 location: "Milan, Italy"
 ---

-Taught *Multivariate Analysis for Social and Political Scientists* for graduate students in public and corporate communication during the spring semester of academic year 2022–2023.
+Taught *Multivariate Analysis for Social and Political Scientists* for graduate students in public and corporate communication during the spring semester of academic years 2022–2023 and 2023–2024..